yuli1102/eye_tracker_data/README.md

 More analysis based on this diagram can be found in the paper.
 ![image](https://github.com/yuli1102/eye_tracker_data/assets/44143351/dc363cf2-2b06-4481-925c-bc9de93a060c)

+# Files
+gaze_on_frams.ipynb: This is an example code to show how to plot gaze on frames.
+Code is only conduct the data of the first experiment participant 2.
+Results frames with all participants' data can be found in the folder of "gaze_on_frames(all_participants)" in releases.

 Our paper was submitted and accpeted to 2023 T&DI ICTD-Pavements Conference.
 The paper will be published later.
 You can find the submitted paper can be found in arXiv: http://arxiv.org/abs/2108.01599